open/close all folders

 - Blade: Trinity has a

-- Inverted in Teenage Mutant Ninja Turtles II, The Turtles new subway home is bright and cheery with elegant art deco styling and stained glass accessories.
+- Inverted as the Turtles' new subway home is bright and cheery with elegant art deco styling and stained glass accessories.

 - It's also played straight as April is attacked by the Foot in the standard "dark and dirty" subway.